he Benjamin Franklin House Literary Prize

 Lady Joan Reid, Former Board Member of Benjamin Franklin House

 Rory Sutherland, Board Member of Benjamin Franklin House

 Andrea Wulf, author of 'The Founding Gardeners' 2011

-The Literary Prize reception, celebrating the winning entries, was held at Benjamin Franklin House in January 2013.
+The Literary Prize reception, celebrating the winning entries, took place at Benjamin Franklin House in February 2014.

-House Chairman John Studzinski presents the first prize to 2012 winner Daniel Marc Janes
+House Chairman John Studzinski presents the first prize to 2013 winner Robyn Marks

-Harvey Daniell is recognised for his second prize win
+Alison Wallce is recognised for her second prize win